popas/RadixLib/README.md

 ### Method 2: Setting up the package from source

-To setup this package from the source code you may begin by cloning this repository to your local machine and then running the setup script.
+To set up this package from the source code you may begin by cloning this repository to your local machine and then running the setup script.
 You may do that through the following commands:

 ```shell
 git clone -b master https://github.com/0xOmarA/RadixLib